 Danielle's TED talk, “When Doctors Face Fear:” a harrowing journey through the intricacies of fear.

-Watch the trailer for "Why Doctors Write: Finding Humanity in Medicine."
-When completed, the documentary will explore the growing movement to use storytelling and creativity in medicine.
+Ken Browne Productions is excited to launch the trailer for the film, "Why Doctors Write: Finding Humanity in Medicine."
+Danielle Ofri is filmed at Bellevue Hospital along with one of her long-time patients.
+When completed, the documentary will explore storytelling and creativity in medicine.

 We in the health care professions need to notice and inquire about happiness the same way we do other aspects of our patients’ lives.

 There aren’t any ethical guidelines about where a doctor should live or how she should behave when she and her patient are in line at the grocery store.